 - a yeast infection in a prepubescent girl

 - flu-like symptoms, including nausea, vomiting, problems breathing, and loss of consciousness

 - persistent infections or a slow-healing wound

-- complications that are associated with prolonged high blood sugar levels, such as numbness or tingling in your feet
+- numbness or tingling in your hands or feet

 - heart problems